 Mariam investigates the linguistic and visual metaphors we use to understand illness, and whether changes in how we speak about diseases affect how we treat them.

 Microbes, migration and the metropolis

-Cities bring people – and germs – together.
-Through the stories it tells, Contagious Cities explores the outcomes of this cohabitation, and the relationship between microbes, migration and the metropolis.
+Cities bring people and germs together.
+Contagious Cities explored the outcomes of this cohabitation, and the relationship between microbes, migration and the metropolis.

-Combining different perspectives and expertise, partners in the project have co-produced artist residencies, exhibitions, interactive experiences, events and broadcasts.
-Together, they investigate the physical, social, economic and cultural effects of infectious disease.
+Combining different perspectives and expertise, partners in the programme co-produced artist residencies, exhibitions, interactive experiences, events and broadcasts.
+Together, they investigated the physical, social, economic and cultural effects of infectious disease.

-The project has been developed by Wellcome.
-It marks the centenary of the 1918 flu pandemic, during which a third of the world's population was infected and 50 million people died.
+The programme was developed by Wellcome.
+It marked the centenary of the 1918 flu pandemic, during which a third of the world's population was infected and around 50 million people died.

 Germ City: Microbes and the Metropolis took a fascinating look at New York’s long battle against infectious disease – a fight involving government, urban planners, medical professionals, businesses and activists.
 The exhibition, at the Museum of the City of New York, was developed with the New York Academy of Medicine.

 Contagious Cities: Far Away, Too Close explored the psychological and emotional dimensions of disease and contagion, particularly in relation to people’s ways of life.
 Co-produced by the art and heritage teams at Hong Kong's Tai Kwun Centre for Heritage and Arts, it included an art exhibition featuring local and international artists, and a heritage exhibition that looked at the historical context of the bubonic plague.

 Koexistenz at the Museum für Naturkunde in Berlin was a collaboration between artists and scientists that explored the relationship between humans, animals and viruses.
 It included artistic commissions by Simon Faithfull and Sybille Neumeyer.